cypherpunk-academy/2064/en/072_2064_An albatros.md

 "Nah, they brought them all to me, all of them!
 All 27 of them.
 This is so awesome when you deal with software that is not open source.
-Sometimes there are such cheap bugs in it that you can control the program completely.
+Sometimes there are such cheap bugs in it that you can control the program entirely.
 It's their own fault.
-If the software was open source, that wouldn't have happened.
+If the software were open source, that wouldn't have happened.
 I have picked one after the other, automatically, and am now in the Albatros formation flight on the way to you.
 27 battle robots, wedge-shaped, my lead albatross in front.
 It works great.